CIA activities by country: Guatemala

 Throughout the Guatemalan Civil War, the CIA trained the Guatemalan military, including during the Guatemalan genocide.

 PBSuccess has been noted for radicalising Che Guevara towards Marxism.

 Nicaragua

 The CIA armed the Contras against the Sandinista government in the aftermath of the Nicaraguan Revolution from 1981 to 1990.
 This was hugely controversial due to human rights violations by the Contras, alleged cocaine trafficking and the Iran–Contra affair.

+Venezuela

+During the 2025 United States naval deployment in the Caribbean, Trump stated that he had authorized the CIA to conduct covert operations in Venezuela, which Venezuelan president Nicolás Maduro denounced.
+The CIA conducted drone strikes in Venezuela in December 2025 and sent a team into Venezuela to track Maduro prior to his abduction.

 Asia and Oceania

 China

 Between 2010 and 2012, 30 CIA sources in China were lost due to arrests and executions.

 Lebanon

 William Blum has claimed that the CIA financed President Camille Chamoun during his run of the 1957 election.
 The CIA also funded the Arabic magazine Hiwar under the cover of the Congress for Cultural Freedom in the 1960s.
 Tim Weiner has claimed that during the Lebanese civil war that Christian leader Bashir Gemayel was on the CIA payroll and was a trusted source.
 The 1983 US embassy bombing in Beirut killed several 8 CIA agents and in 2023 the CIA called it the "deadliest day in CIA history".
 The role of the CIA in the 1985 Beirut car bombings has been debated.